mdegis/Image-Processing/README.md

 Your input image is the ”Lena.jpg” picture:

-* Your task is to read the original image and to create the corresponding eight 1-bit planes;
+* Your task is to read the original image and to create the corresponding eight 1-bit planes
 * Your MATLAB code will show the original image and all the eight 1-bit planes.

+Click [here](https://github.com/mdegis/Image-Processing/blob/master/BitPlaneSlicing.m) to see my solution.